What would you do if you had access to a hive mind?

 Coined by the Consortium for Service Innovation, intelligent swarming brings service agents together with experts who can help them resolve a customer’s request or issue.
 This means a customer only ever interacts with one agent, instead of being passed like a baton from one tier to another.

-Why Is Tiered Support Obsolete?
+Why Is a Traditional Tiered Support Model Obsolete?

-In the traditional tiered support model, agents are structured in levels.
+In the traditional tiered support model, support agents are structured in levels.
 Level 1 is the frontline, those getting the brunt of customers’ questions.
 When one of those agents can’t answer an inquiry, that question gets escalated to the next tier.
 Customers are stuck in waiting room limbo, and staff miss out on educational opportunities.

-In fact,33% of consumers stated that waiting on hold and repeating yourself were the most frustrating aspects to customer service.
+In fact, 33% of consumers stated that waiting on hold and repeating yourself were the most frustrating aspects to customer service.
 As customer satisfaction dwindles, churn increases and profits plummet.

 This structure isn’t fun for support agents, either.
-Greg Oxton, the former executive director of theConsortium for Innovative Service, said that he’s seen a caste-like system evolve where level 1 agents who’ve amassed enough expertise seek to escape the frontline, feeling that they’ve “earned” the right to not have to interact with customers anymore.
+Greg Oxton, the former executive director of the consortium, said that he’s seen a caste-like system evolve where level 1 agents who’ve amassed enough expertise seek to escape the frontline, feeling that they’ve “earned” the right to not have to interact with customers anymore.

 “The idea that anyone in support could ‘earn the right not to have to talk with customers’ (a common attitude in higher tiers) is a ridiculous notion,” he writes in a 2012 blog post for Think HDI.
 “Customer support is, after all, about supporting customers.”

-Added to this is that customer patience wears thin within10 minutes or less, according to Hubspot.
+Added to this is that customer patience wears thin within 10 minutes or less, according to Hubspot.

 How Does Intelligent Swarming Work?

 The Consortium defines the Intelligent Swarming model as, ‘collaboration on steroids.’
 It’s a framework that enables a support organization to draw on the collective intelligence of the company.
-This allows agents to collaborate among themselves or with other departments to resolve requests by matching the request to the person most likely to resolve it.

-What are Some of the Benefits of the Intelligent Swarming Model?
+What Are Some of the Benefits of the Intelligent Swarming Model?

 The Intelligent Swarming model has four objectives: